cvdlinden/wiim-httpapi/README.md

 * [Git](https://git-scm.com/): in order to clone this repo.
 Although you can just download the ZIP file as well.
 * [Nodejs](https://nodejs.org/): in order to run this documentation.

+## "I don't want to install anything"

+Sure, please see [openapi.md](openapi.md) for a static version of the documentation.

 ## Linkplay/WiiM/Arylic HTTP API sources